Last Updated on

 If your baby seems disinterested in nursing before she turns one, it is known as premature weaning.
 Here are some tips you can use to stop premature weaning of your baby:

-- Minimize distractions during feeding time.
+- Minimise distractions during feeding time.
 Make sure the feeding room is quiet, and there are no toys within the reach of your baby when she is nursing.
 These may cause her to get distracted from breastfeeding, and she will want to explore her surroundings.

 - Make sure that your milk supply is not reducing.
 If you think you are not making enough breast milk, see your doctor or a lactation consultant who will suggest ways to increase your milk production.